bitjson/chip-bcmr/readme.md

 ### Interpretation of NFT Commitments

-Registries can encode structured information about NFT commitment APIs, allowing ecosystem software to parse and understand the contents of any NFT.
+Registries can encode structured information about non-fungible token (NFT) commitment APIs, allowing ecosystem software to parse and understand the contents of any NFT.
 This enables generalized user interfaces for all NFTs, and application-specific extensions can build on this NFT parsing infrastructure to enable richer experiences – for example:

 - A table of the user's open orders for a decentralized exchange with sums for "Total Tokens for Sale" and "Total BCH Order Value".
 - A list of the user's active crowdfunding pledges with information on each campaign and a sum of "Total BCH Pledged".